canonical/ubuntu-pro-client/README.md

 ## Building

-Creating ubuntu-advantage-tools and ubuntu-advantage-pro is created from the debian/control file in this repository.
-You can build the package the way you would normally build a Debian package:
+Packages ubuntu-advantage-tools and ubuntu-advantage-pro are created from the debian/control file in this repository.
+You can build the packages the way you would normally build a Debian package:

 ```shell
 dpkg-buildpackage -us -uc
 ```

-**Note** It will build the package with dependencies for the Ubuntu release on which you are building, so it's best to build in a container or kvm for the release you are targeting.
+**Note** It will build the packages with dependencies for the Ubuntu release on which you are building, so it's best to build in a container or kvm for the release you are targeting.